chtz/simplerubysteps/README.md

 # Simplerubysteps

-Simplerubysteps makes it easy to manage AWS Step Functions with ruby (this is an early alpha version and should not really be used by anyone).
+Simplerubysteps makes it easy to manage AWS Step Functions with ruby.

+* Phase I (we are here): Experiment and explore.
+The aim is to explore the DSL capabilities and user experience of the automation tool.
+Things will work, but may change over time.
+The released gem versions of Simplerubysteps are early alpha versions and therefore should not be used by anyone in production.
+* Phase II: First release candidate
+* Phase III: Maintain and evolve

 ## Installation and Usage